playfulprogramming/playfulprogramming/content/LayZee/posts/model-view-presenter-with-angular-533h/index.md

 ![](./r58x5gccw5ptb0v67ccw.png)

-<figcaption>Model-View-Presenter can be combined with Angular.</figcaption>
+> Model-View-Presenter can be combined with Angular.

 Inspired by the original Model-View-Presenter patterns and variations, we will create software artifacts that are well-fitted for the Angular platform and its key UI building block, *the component*.